Discover

 • News telling

-• Initiates writing or drawing to communicate an idea
+• Initiate writing or drawing to communicate an idea

 • Expressing ideas and making meaning using a range of media